office fitout in the boardroom

 Undercoat

 Coating applied prior to the finishing or top coats of a paint job.
 It may be the first of two or the second of three coats.
-Sometimes called prime coat.
+Sometimes called primer coat.

 Vent